top of page

 • 3 min read

-Phenology is the study of seasonal change, including the timing of spring buds, migrating birds, and the first frost in autumn.
-At its heart, phenology is about paying attention and recognizing that nothing in nature exists in isolation.
-Every change is connected to a larger rhythm.
-When we observe closely, we begin to see patterns of return, regeneration, and interdependence.
-Natural systems function in cycles.
+Phenology is the study of seasonal change, from the timing of spring buds and migrating birds to the first frost in autumn.
+At its core, it is about attention.
+It asks us to notice patterns in the natural world and recognize that nothing exists in isolation.
+Each shift is connected to something larger, forming rhythms of return, regeneration, and interdependence.
+Nature does not move in straight lines, but in cycles.

-This spirit of curiosity and systems awareness is at the heart of our new EcoArts Labs.
-This is an ongoing series of community-based workshops where participants explore environmental themes through creative practice.
-Each lab focuses on a different topic and uses different artistic approaches, but all are grounded in the belief that art can help us understand complex systems in tangible and accessible ways.
+This kind of systems thinking is at the heart of our EcoArts Labs, a series of community-based workshops that explore environmental ideas through creative practice.
+Each lab focuses on a different theme and uses hands-on artistic methods to make complex ideas more tangible and accessible.

-Our upcoming lab centres specifically on the theme of circular economy.
-In this session, participants will examine the life cycle of a material and consider how linear systems might be redesigned into circular ones.
-One of the creative frameworks we will use reimagines the traditional phenology wheel as a tool for mapping material life cycles.
-Just as a phenology wheel tracks seasonal change across a year, our circular framework begins at the centre with geological origins and expands outward to trace extraction, manufacturing, distribution, and consumer use.
-The outer sections imagine future possibilities over a twelve month cycle, including repair, redistribution, reuse, and transformation within a community context.
+Our upcoming lab focuses on the circular economy.
+In this session, participants will explore the life cycle of a material and consider how linear systems can be reimagined as circular ones.
+One of the creative tools we will use is a reworking of the phenology wheel.
+Traditionally used to track seasonal change over the course of a year, we adapt it as a way of mapping material life cycles.
+The centre begins with geological origin, and the circle expands outward through extraction, manufacturing, distribution, and use.
+The outer sections then open into possibilities for what comes next, including repair, reuse, redistribution, and transformation within a community context.

-Circular economy is not only an industrial concept.
-It is also cultural.
-The way we share tools, exchange knowledge, repair items, and repurpose materials reflects the values of a community.
-Arts spaces already model many circular practices by extending the life of materials, encouraging collaboration, and treating resources as communal rather than disposable.
-EcoArts Labs builds on this foundation by creating space for reflection, experimentation, and collective learning.
+The circular economy is often discussed in industrial or policy terms, but it is also cultural.
+The ways we share tools, repair objects, exchange knowledge, and repurpose materials all reflect the values of a community.
+Many arts-based spaces already model circular practices by extending the life of materials and encouraging collaboration over consumption.
+EcoArts Labs builds on this by creating space for reflection, experimentation, and shared learning.

-Through EcoArts Labs, we invite our community to explore environmental ideas not as abstract theories but as lived practices.
-Each lab will offer a different lens and a different hands-on experience, yet all are rooted in the same intention of strengthening environmental literacy through art.
-By slowing down, observing closely, and imagining alternatives together, we support the cultural shifts that make more sustainable systems possible.
+Through EcoArts Labs, we invite our community to explore environmental ideas not only as concepts, but as lived and creative practices.
+Each session offers a different lens and a different entry point, but all are grounded in the same intention: to support environmental understanding through art, curiosity, and collective exploration.

 Ripples spread across a blue-green water surface, creating serene concentric patterns.
 The focus is on fluid motion and tranquility.